jjnether/plex_jjnether_guide/README.md

       ![playback](pictures/playback_data.png)
       </details>

-3. Hide other users' activity as well as paid Plex content from displaying by navigating to the `Online Media Sources` menu in your settings and disabling all options:
+3. Hide other users' activity as well as paid Plex content by navigating to the `Online Media Sources` menu in your settings and disabling all options:

       <details>
         <summary></summary>